Remarks on Serre's modularity conjecture: Proof of the level case

-$\bullet$ Case $k=6$, $N=3$: Take a minimal lift and move to characteristic $5$, and reduce mod $5$.
+$\bullet$ Case $k=6$, $N=3$: Take a crystalline minimal lift and move to characteristic $5$, and reduce mod $5$.
 Since the case $(k,N) = (2,3)$ is known, we assume we are in the case $(k,N)=(6,3)$.
-Take a minimal weight $2$ lift, it corresponds (as follows from the results of Taylor) to a semistable abelian variety with good reduction outside $3$ and $5$.
-By recent results of Schoof (cf. [Sc09], see also [Sc08]; the reader may also consult [Sc05] where a similar result is proved in the case of one single small prime of bad semistable reduction) such an abelian variety is known to be modular.
+Take a minimal weight $2$ lift, which is known to correspond, as follows from the potential modularity results of Taylor (cf. [Ta1] and [Ta2]), to a semistable abelian variety of $\GL_2$-type with good reduction outside $3$ and $5$.
+By recent results of Schoof (cf. [Sc2], the reader may also consult [Sc1] where a similar result is proved in the case of one single small prime of bad semistable reduction) such an abelian variety is known to be modular.
 This concludes the proof in this case.\\

-$\bullet$ Case $k=4$, $N=3$: Take a minimal lift and move to characteristic $5$, and reduce mod $5$.
+$\bullet$ Case $k=4$, $N=3$: Take a crystalline minimal lift and move to characteristic $5$, and reduce mod $5$ (we assume that we are not losing ramification at $3$, if not, this is a level $1$ case which is already solved).
 If this residual representation is reducible or has solvable image, then modularity lifting theorems are enough to conclude the proof of this case of Serre's conjecture.
-On the other hand, if we assume that this residual representation has non-solvable image, we can take a minimal weight $2$ lift of it, which is known to correspond (as follows from the results of Taylor) to an abelian variety $A$ with bad reduction at $3$ and $5$: semistable reduction at $3$ and potentially good reduction at $5$.
-Since ramification at $5$ is given by the quadratic character corresponding to $\Q(\sqrt{5})$ we know that $A$ acquires good reduction at $5$ over this real quadratic field, but this contradicts the other main result in [Sc09] which says that there are no semistable abelian varieties with good reduction outside $3$ over $\Q(\sqrt{5})$.
-This concludes the proof.\\
+On the other hand, if we assume that this residual representation has non-solvable image, we can take a minimal weight $2$ lift of it, whose inertial Weil-Deligne parameter at $5$ is $(\omega_5^2 \oplus 1,0)$.
+Such a lift is known to correspond (as follows again from the potential modularity results of Taylor) to an abelian variety $A$ of $\GL_2$-type with bad reduction at $3$ and $5$: semistable reduction at $3$ and potentially good reduction at $5$.
+Since ramification at $5$ is given by the quadratic character corresponding to $\Q(\sqrt{5})$ we know that $A$ acquires good reduction at $5$ over this real quadratic field, but this contradicts the other main result in [Sc2] which says that there are no semistable abelian varieties with good reduction outside $3$ over $\Q(\sqrt{5})$.\\